 Today, nuclear-armed states are involved in conflicts around the globe, confronting one another directly or indirectly from the war in Syria to resource-driven territorial disputes in Northeast Asia.
 Those who hold power on all sides see such conflict as inevitable, as something that at best can be “managed” in the ways they always have: in elite negotiating forums that exclude the vast majority of humanity from decisions that affect us all, and by endless preparation for war.
 Endless preparation for war, what we now call “deterrence,” always has failed, spiraling into rounds of great power wars each of which proved more savage and destructive than the last.
 In a world bristling with atomic weaponry, human civilization likely will not survive another.

 This one-sided focus on nuclear weapons proliferation rather than disarmament has led to deepening discontent outside the nuclear-armed states.
 Frustrated by the lack of progress in traditional negotiating forums such as the Conference on Disarmament and Nuclear Non-Proliferation Treaty review conferences, coalitions of countries have joined in new initiatives.
 The 2012 session of the United Nations General Assembly adopted resolutions to hold a High-level Meeting on Nuclear Disarmament, and to establish an Open Ended Working Group (OEWG) “to develop proposals to take forward multilateral nuclear disarmament negotiations for the achievement and maintenance of a world without nuclear weapons.”
-In March of this year the government of Norway hosted a conference on the Humanitarian Impact of Nuclear Weapons, attended by representatives of 127 states, the United Nations, the International Committee of the Red Cross, and other elements of civil society.
-A second such conference will be hosted by Mexico in Mexico City in February 2014.
+In March of 2013 the government of Norway hosted a conference on the Humanitarian Impact of Nuclear Weapons, attended by representatives of 127 states, the United Nations, the International Committee of the Red Cross, and other elements of civil society.
+A second such conference was hosted by Mexico in Mexico City in February 2014.
 A third confrence will be hosted by Austria, in Vienna, in December 2014.

 There also is cause for hope in the struggle to end the dangerous practice of generating electricity with nuclear energy.
 The immense and continuing disaster at Fukushima seriously damaged the prospects for the global nuclear industry.
 Almost all of Japan’s nuclear power reactors remain shut down.
 A number of countries either have announced plans to phase out nuclear power or have canceled nuclear power projects.
 There is renewed opposition in countries long committed to nuclear energy, including France and the U.S. Here too, however, the enormous institutions of the nuclear establishment are using their economic power and political influence to fight back.